NaveenBommakanti1729/spacex/README.md

 # spacex
-hello suphia are you ready for the interview
+hello sophia are you ready for the interview